croct-tech/plug-js/README.md

 ## Getting Started

 > 🏖️ **Just for your convenience**
-> We will be using CodePen for all of the examples in this tutorial because it lets you play with them right in the browser.
+> We will use CodePen throughout the tutorial to let you play with the examples right in your browser.

 Follow the steps below to connect the playground with CodePen: